mbeaty-sf/webdev/content/js/values-types.md

 ### Value Coercion

-  - JavaScript is weakly typed, can implicitly convert:
+JavaScript is weakly typed, can implicitly convert, usually in unexpected ways:
-  - Usually unexpected:

 ```javascript
 8 * null; // 0